liveha/NMBU-BIO326/metaG_assembly.md

 ## Obtain the fastq files

 The minKNOW software will by default aliquote and store the fast5 and subsequently the basecalled fastq sequences in chuncks of mulitple sequences based on total size. *These fastq files have already been concatinated to one file using `cat`.
-The sequences in the concatinated fastq file has then then been filtered using `Filtlong`*
+The sequences in the concatinated fastq file has then been filtered using `Filtlong`*

 _In brief_: you should make a directory for this metagenome-assembly session and copy the fastq file available here `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly/GutMetagenome_filtered_rawReads.fastq.gz` to your newly generated directory.
 No prob, all done?
 Great, move to **Assembly**